mcarruth/flickr-portfolio/README.md

    - Ensure your hosting provider supports Python 3.11 or newer.

 2. **Upload Your Files**:
-   - Use an FTP program (e.g., FileZilla) to upload the application files to your web host's directory (e.g., `public_html`).
+   - Use an FTP or SSH program (e.g., FileZilla or your terminal) to upload the application files to your web host's directory (e.g., `public_html`).

 3. **Install Dependencies on the Server**:
    - If your web host provides SSH access: